 - By the board of directors who develop strategic areas of focus that will enable nonprofits to leverage their resources and meet the Community Foundation’s criteria of addressing critical, new and emerging needs in our city.

 - By the John S. and James L. Knight Foundation for whom LBCF serves as local granting agent.
-In 2010 Knight announced a new initiative with community foundations to promote and support “informed, engaged communities”.
+In 2010 Knight announced an initiative with community foundations to promote and support “informed, engaged communities”.
 In Long Beach up to $2.5 million has been invested in Knight’s Donor Advised Fund.
-This fund is managed like an endowment with 5% being awarded in grants to the community each year.
+This fund is managed like an endowment with 4-7% being awarded in grants to the community each year.